-Now that we have our purpose and audience in mind, let’s talk about the two different types of prompts.
+We have our purpose and audience in mind, so let’s next talk about the difference between prompts and walkthroughs.

 Choosing the Right Type of Prompt

 Floating prompts are a nonintrusive way to nudge users toward a feature or opportunity.
 There’s no extra fluff here.
-Just a short and sweet message and a call to action in the form of a button that opens a URL of your choice.
-You can place a floating prompt in one of six positions on a page:
+Just a short and sweet message, an optional image, and a call to action in the form of a button that opens a URL of your choice.
+They're also ideal for most steps of a walkthrough.
+You can place a floating prompt in one of nine positions on a page: